 Our year culminates in a “Moving Up” ceremony for the years six students moving up to secondary the following year.
 This is an opportunity to celebrate the students’ achievements with their family and friends – it a great experience.

 Eastern Ranges School (ERS) is a developing toward P-12.
 At present, students have progressed to Year 11 resulting in the first cohort of students moving to Year 12 in 2018.

-Transition planning is a significant part of Secondary School.
+Transition planning is a significant part of senior school.
 As a result, curriculums have been developed that cater for the diverse needs of students.
 For students in years 7-10, the Victorian Curriculum will in general guide the development of individualised learning plans.
 For years 11-12, curriculums will be based on a pathways model, systematic instructional methods (structured teaching), and a positive support system (School-Wide PBS).

 The pathway options for years 11-12 are:

 - VCAL stream: VCAL units supported by VET courses and work experience.

 - Applied Learning stream: modified VCAL units delivered through Pastoral programs, projects, work experience and volunteer work.